What is climate change?

 The effects of a changing climate can also be seen in vegetation and land animals.
 These include earlier flowering and fruiting times for plants and changes in the territories (or ranges) occupied by animals.

 In the last few years, there has been a lot of talk about a pause in global warming.
 Commentators argued that since 1998, there had been no significant global warming despite ever increasing amounts of carbon dioxide being emitted.
 Scientists have tried to explain this in a number of ways.

-But so far, there is no general consensus on the precise mechanism behind the pause.
+But there has been no general consensus on the precise mechanism behind the pause.